ali-sdk/ali-mc/README.md

 ### .gat(key[, expired, callback])

-All the same with `.touch()` except this it will return the value of the spcified key.
+All the same with `.touch()` except this it will return the value of the spcified key. `Text protocol not support`

 ### .close()